To make an appointment,

 (Category: Registered Counsellor)

-Suite 7, Midvaal Private Hospital, Nile Drive, Three Rivers, Vereeniging
+Suite 27 (new wing), Midvaal Hospital, Nile Drive, Three Rivers, Vereeniging

 I have counselling skills, but you are the EXPERT in your life!
 Narrative counselling is a unique approach that places your experience in a central position of importance and works with the following focus: